 A Constellation is a group of stars that resemble a pattern from which legends and stories have been built around.
-The constellations that most people are familiar with such as Leo and Libra for instance are based on the Ancient Greek Legends.
-The Chinese had their own constellations that were Azure Dragon of the East, Black Tortoise of the North, White Tiger of the West and Vermillion Bird of the South.
-When constellations are mentioned, this site refers unless stated on the Greek constellations.
+The constellations that most people are familiar with are those of the Zodiac and they include Leo and Libra.
+Leo and Libra for instance are based on the Ancient Greek Legends.

 Some constellations have been dropped such as Quadrans Muralis (Mural Quadrant) and all that remains of this constellation is the Quantratids, a Meteor Shower that is within the Bootes constellation boundary now.

 As the Sun orbits round the Galactic Centre, the stars will move out of place and so these constellations won't be recognisable in thousands of years time.
 Ursa Major will probably look more like a tadpole than what it does now, a saucepan.

 Since the Zodiac Constellations were drawn up, they are no longer in the positions that they are associated with.
 For example, the Leo Constellation doesn't appear after the Sun sets in August anymore.
 It was Edmund Halley, Sir who discovered that stars moved and it is on that basis Journal of Astronomical Heritage that we now that these constellations won't be like this in say 50,000 years.

 Some stars such as Nunki will move out of position they are now quicker because they are in Sagittarius and closer to the galactic centre than say Acubens in Cancer which by rough calculation is further out of the galaxy than our own Sun.
 In the future, they'll be new constellations, maybe a computer constellation or a plane.